Entwickler-Club/dpodreact/dev/devnotes.md

 	- added: Showcase: React-Icons
 ==============================================================================================

+- .. make new branch: rename ShowcaseManageItemTypes to ShowcaseManageShowcaseReports
+	- use the same actions

 - .. make clear and save buttons work with editing
 	- on clear: be able to set all initial values back